lenjoseph/lg_equity_research/README.md

 The app manages state through langgraph's graph state model.
 Research agents are executed in parallel at the start of the workflow.
 When all agents have executed, a aggregator agent synthesizes overall sentiment for the stock.
+The graph implements a node-based cache that configures cache keys and ttl at the agent level.

 # Architecture Components

 - HTTP API: FastAPI
 - Agentic Architecture: Langgraph
+- Agent node caching: Langgraph InMemory Cache
 - Agent Observability: LangSmith
 - Data Typing: Pydantic
 - LLM Models: OpenAI